sdmunozsierra/dotfiles/README.md

-# dotfiles
+# Dotfiles

 Dotfiles managed with Stow.

+Offer a Mac profile.

-Offer a Raspi64 perfile that is compatible with Raspberry Pi 64 Bit Arch Linux Arm architecture.
+Offer a Raspi64 profile that is compatible with Raspberry Pi 64 Bit Arch Linux Arm architecture.

 ## Overview